- Read the overview

 Tips: You are in charge here, and that is ok.
 It is the one place in photojournalism that you get to “make” an image instead of “taking” and image.
 This is a portrait, not a candid.
 You want to put the person in the environmental setting you choose, have them look at the camera, and work to get a good composition and expression.
 Try different angles, move closer and farther away.
 But make sure we can see their environment in the final shot.

 Technical Side: You should have a lot of depth of field in this photo.
 This is what you want so we can look around at the environment you have chosen and pick out details.
 Use a wide-angle lens for this assignment.

 Look at the Lee Friedlander photographs.
 Or google self portraits.
 Today we call it a selfie, but I’d like you to put thought into this image, not just a quick pointing of the camera at yourself.
 Take this as seriously as if you were shooting, say, the President.
 How would you portray yourself.
 Technically you’ll need to use a self timer, maybe a tripod, etc. Or it is legal to have someone push the shutter for you, as long as you have created the image.

-Navigate to Unit 7 in Blackboard to submit your work.
-Read about it on the Assignment page for this unit.
+Navigate to Unit 6 in Canvas to submit your work.